reframe-hpc/reframe/docs/advanced.rst

 For this reason, a dependency argument is actually bound to a function that accepts as argument the name of a target programming environment.
 If no arguments are passed to that function, as in this example, the current programming environment is implied, such that ``OSUBuildTest()`` is equivalent to ``OSUBuildTest(self.current_environ.name)``.
 This call returns the actual test case of the dependency that has been executed.
-This allows you to access any attribute from the target test, as we do in this example by accessing the target test's stage directory, which we use to construct the path the executable.
+This allows you to access any attribute from the target test, as we do in this example by accessing the target test's stage directory, which we use to construct the path of the executable.
 This concludes the presentation of the :class:`OSULatencyTest` test.
 The :class:`OSUBandwidthTest` is completely analogous.

 The :class:`OSUAllreduceTest` shown below is similar to the other two, except that it is parameterized.